 There's no question that a fake tan is preferable to lying out in the sun or on a tanning bed and risking skin damage.
 But you might be surprised to learn how self-tanner actually works—and how it, too, can age your skin.

-- How self-tanners temporarily change your skin colour
+- How self-tanner works to temporarily deepen your skin tone

-- What they're really doing to your skin and body
+- What it's really doing to your skin (and body)

 How Does Self-Tanner Work?